101+ DIY Projects For The Home You Want

 If you want to update your old oak stairs to make them more modern, consider using white paint to give the stairs and the railings a fresh makeover.
-Or if you prefer, you can change out the railings all together.
+Or if you prefer, you can change out the railings altogether.

 79. Turn Your Coat Closet Into A Shoe Closet

-Do you have a large family with a ton of shoes laying all over?
+Do you have a large family with a ton of shoes lying all over?
 Turn a small coat closet into a shoe closet by adding shelving all the up.